I have THREE video tutorials all about cupcake decorating today!!

 - Your bouquet is ready to serve!
 Store any leftovers in the refrigerator for up to 4-5 days.

-Make ahead tip: Make frosting 1 day in advance, cover it tightly and store in the refrigerator until ready to use the next day.
+- Make Ahead Instructions: Make frosting 1 day in advance, cover it tightly and store in the refrigerator until ready to use the next day.
 Beat it on medium speed with the mixer for a minute or two before using.